 crime to <insert crime> [as charged in Count .]]

-It is up to you to decide the order in which you consider each greater
+It is up to you to decide the order in which you consider the greater and

 [[For (the/any) count in which a greater and lesser crime is charged,]